Skip to main content

 Select one or more schedule(s) in the list.

 Select one job in the list.
-A record of your selection will display in the status bar at the bottom of the page in the form of a breadcrumb trail.
+Your selection appears in the status bar at the bottom of the page as a breadcrumb trail.

 Job Processes